m0sc0/EX280/P5/README.md

-Verify that from worker cant curl hello-network-policy.apps.ocp4.example.com Allow ~/DO280/labs/network-policy/allow-specific.yaml Allow traffic from  sample-app in network-test to hello pod , port 8080 TCP
+Verify that from worker cant curl hello-network-policy.apps.ocp4.example.com Allow ~/DO280/labs/network-policy/allow-specific.yaml Allow traffic from  sample-app in network-test to hello pod , port 8080 TCP (Help: it says traffic to hello pod, so network policy must be in hello namespace)

 Login with admin and label name=network-test th network-test namespace to match the allow-specific Test curl